plilab/mini-mu/docs/sugar_v3.md

 (|add 1 2|)
 == { Ap k -> 1 . { Z -> 2 . k | S x' -> add x' 3 k } } . self1

-now a interesting thing happen is that we need to supply a implicit continuation to (| add 1 2 |), but which? maybe call it "here", and here refer to "self" of that place. in this case self1
+now an interesting thing is that we need to supply a implicit continuation to (| add 1 2 |), but which? maybe call it "here", and here refer to "self" of that place. in this case self1

 now maybe lets change the notation when we need to add implicit to &(| |) ?